blessyzp/Federated-learning/README.md

 # Federated-learning
-A very fundamental learning notes about federated learning.
+A very fundamental learning notebook about federated learning.